 Activities of the Horticulture Section

-The Horticulture Section has the technical responsibility for arboriculture, vegetables, aromatic and medicinal plants, floriculture, mushrooms, heliculture, development of organic farming and for the setting up and operation of Producers Organizations.
+The Horticulture Section has the technical responsibility for arboriculture, vegetables, aromatic and medicinal plants, floriculture, mushrooms, heliculture, and for the setting up and operation of Producers Organizations.
 Officers working for the Section provide technical advice and expertise in the above sectors.
-In this context a series of training and information sessions are organised, technical field visits take place, various informational bulletins and articles are prepared, while interviews are conducted on radio shows and telecasts.
+In this context a series of training and information sessions are organised, technical field visits take place, various informational bulletins and articles are prepared, while interviews are conducted on radio shows.